daleao/sdv/AwesomeProfessions/README.md

 - New sound effects and visuals for certain professions.
 - Integration with Automate and several other popular mods.
 - HUD elements compatible with SVE's Galdora and [Vintage Interface v2﻿](https://www.nexusmods.com/stardewvalley/mods/4697).
-- _[Optional]_ Rebalanced Fish Ponds.
+- _[Optional]_ Rebalanced Fish Ponds:
-    - Fish Ponds preserve fish quality.
-The quality of new fish will be inerited from the parent.
+    - Fish Ponds preserve the quality of fish placed inside.
+The quality of newly spawned fish will be inerited from a randomly chosen parent.
+Fishing from a pond always removes the lowest-quality fish first.
-    - Roe/ink quality takes after fish quality.
-    - Roe/ink production quantity scales with population, and production chance scales inversely with fish value.
-This means cheap fish will produce tons of cheap row, and expensive fish will some times produce super valuable roe.
+    - The quality of produced roe/ink is based on the average quality of the fish inside the pond.
+Each fish in the pond has a chance to add one roe/ink to the produce stack.
+However, this chance depends on the value of the fish (higher value fish have **lower** production chance).
+This means that cheap fish will produce tons of cheap roe, while more expensive fish will produce less but more valuable roe.
-    - Intended for use with the new Aquarist profession.
+    - These features are intended to balance the new Aquarist profession.

 ## Professions